baillielab/sequential-gwas/docs/src/ukb_merge.md

 - covariates containing the current age and sex of individuals
 - ancestry estimates: via the 1000 Genome Project

+It is assumed that you have installed the required dependencies as explained in [Working with the UKB RAP](@ref).

 ## 1. Uploading Inputs

 This section describes the main inputs to the workflow that need to be uploaded to the RAP.
 I recommend deviating as little as possible from the following instructions to make sure things run smoothly afterwards.
 In this section we will populate the `assets/rap` folder in this repository that we will then upload to the RAP using the upload agent.